nepedigo-XIII/GradSchoolNotes/CY/MIS564/Final.md

 A psychological framework explaining how individuals respond to threats.

 #### Components:
-1. **Perceived Vulnerability**
-   - Belief about the likelihood of being affected by a threat
+1. **Perceived Vulnerability**: Belief about the likelihood of being affected by a threat

-2. **Perceived Severity**
-   - Belief about the seriousness of the consequences
+2. **Perceived Severity**: Belief about the seriousness of the consequences

-3. **Response Efficacy**
-   - Belief that the recommended action will mitigate the threat
+3. **Response Efficacy**: Belief that the recommended action will mitigate the threat

-4. **Self-Efficacy**
-   - Confidence in one’s ability to perform the action
+4. **Self-Efficacy**: Confidence in one’s ability to perform the action

-5. **Response Cost**
-   - Perceived barriers (time, effort, inconvenience) to taking action
+5. **Response Cost**: Perceived barriers (time, effort, inconvenience) to taking action

 > **Application:** Effective training increases vulnerability, severity, efficacy, and confidence while minimizing perceived cost.